Hilton’s newest luxury hotel in the US has just opened…

 In September 2020 it was announced that the Monarch Beach Resort will join Hilton’s portfolio as a Waldorf Astoria property.
 We didn’t initially know the exact date that would happen, so there’s an update — the Waldorf Astoria Monarch Beach is now open, and it’s also now possible to redeem points there.

-The Waldorf Astoria Monarch Beach Resort will be a 400-room AAA five-diamond hotel in Dana Point, California, about 60 miles south of Los Angeles.
-The hotel will have a pool, a 30,000 square foot spa, an 18-hole golf course, and several restaurants.
+The Waldorf Astoria Monarch Beach Resort is a 400-room AAA five-diamond hotel in Dana Point, California, about 60 miles south of Los Angeles.
+The hotel has a pool, a 30,000 square foot spa, an 18-hole golf course, and several restaurants.

 Waldorf Astoria Monarch Beach Resort pool

 - This used to be the St. Regis Monarch Beach, but the property left Marriott in June 2016

 - For the next few years, the property was branded as the Monarch Beach Resort, and wasn’t affiliated with any major hotel group

 - The hotel was purchased by Ohana Real Estate Investors in November 2019, and clearly the investors saw value in the hotel belonging to a global chain; now as of early 2021, this is a Waldorf Astoria

 This property is a big win for Hilton, though I do want to set reasonable expectations.
 What makes this property worth visiting is that it’s a short drive from Los Angeles, so it’s a fun weekend getaway for anyone living in Southern California (and particularly Los Angeles).

 I do think it’s important to manage expectations, though.
 I stayed here when this was a St. Regis, and have also stayed at the Ritz-Carlton Laguna Niguel, which is a similar type of property not too far away.